French Dog Breeds

 See files for Dogs

 France is well renowned for its rich history and culture.
-Gastronomically they invented many cooking techniques and styles, their literature is translated across the world and they have been the hub for many of the greatest artists.
+Their gastronomical influence is vast, their literature is translated across the world and they have been the hub for many great artists.
 However, not everyone will be as familiar with their influence on canine culture.
-This is starting to change as breeds such as the French Bulldog are becoming so popular all over the globe.
+This is starting to change as breeds such as the French Bulldog are becoming popular all over the world.

 It's perhaps easy to recognize the French Bulldog as a French breed from its name, but there are more than 40 breeds of dog known to have originated in French territory.
-Unfortunately, many are extinct due to various breeding reasons.
-AnimalWised brings you the 10 most popular French dog breeds still around today.
-We have pictures and some more information on their character and characteristics.
+Unfortunately, many are extinct due to various reasons.
+AnimalWised brings you the 20 most popular French dog breeds still around today.
+We provide pictures and information on their character and characteristics.

 The Standard Poodle is one of the most popular dog breeds in the world and is perhaps the most popular French dog breed on this list.
 While they stand out for their distinctively adorable look, it should be remembered they are among the smartest dog breeds in the world.
 They are especially sensitive to their human guardians and have a predisposition to training.

-One of its main characteristics is their curly coat.
+One of their main characteristics is their curly coat.
 This requires a certain amount of care for maintenance, but many also choose to cut and groom them in various styles for show purposes.

 3 Basset Hound

 Despite their forlorn looking face, Basset Hounds are one of the most gentle and contented French dog breeds.
 They are part of a group of hound dog breeds which originated in St. Hubert in the Lorraine region of France.
 Some theories claim that the Basset comes from smaller dogs bred from French hound crosses.
 Others claim they derive from certain Bloodhound lineages.
 What is known for sure is that the word Basset comes from the French word ‘bas’ which means ‘low’ due to their close proximity to the ground.